Applications now open for our Empower Her Journey program

 2017 Emerging Indigenous Executive Leaders Program

-Co-Designed & Delivery of Women & Leadership Australia’s Indigenous Women’s Leadership Symposium in Sydney, NSW.
+Co-design & delivery of Women & Leadership Australia’s Indigenous Women’s Leadership Symposium in Sydney, NSW.

 2020 Political Candidate Training